Learning to Compare Relation: Semantic Alignment for Few-Shot Learning: Proposed Method

 \subsection{Weight Learning with Homoscedastic Uncertainty}

 Manual tuning the weights of different streams, \textit{i.e.}, ${w_a}$, ${w_r}$, and ${w_{MI}}$, is time-consuming.
 It is preferable to learn the optimal weights automatically with the training process of the whole network.
 It was first analyzed in multi-task learning \cite{kendall2018multi} that homoscedastic uncertainty could be used to combine multiple loss functions.
 We apply the idea of probabilistic modeling to fusing the three streams in our proposed model automatically.
-Homoscedastic uncertainty is a quantity that is independent of the input data but varies among different streams, which reflects the relative confidence among streams.
+Homoscedastic uncertainty is a kind of aleatoric uncertainty which captures noise inherent in the model's outcome and is independent of the input data.
+In our multi-stream setting, it varies among different streams, which reflects the relative confidence among streams.
 It also depends on the measurement scale of each stream.
+Hence it can be used as a basis for weighting the outcomes in a multi-stream fusion problem.
 According to the theoretical analysis and formula deduction in \cite{kendall2018multi}, the likelihood as a Gaussian of a regression task with MSE loss is:

 where $y$ represents the ground-truth supervision of a stream, $h(x)$ represents the output of the stream with input $x$ ($h$ contains feature embedding module $f$ and stream-specific part $g$). $\sigma$ is the observation noise scalar.